Sallo97/cep_technical_reference/documents/0_glossary.md

 ---

+- **Programmazione simbolica**: programming paradigm in which the user defines programs able to modify both its local data and own code.

+    This paradigm was used in old computers to overcome memory limitations, by defining programs able to free their code in order to add new behaviour.

+    Today it is still used mainly in artificial intelligence.

+---

 - **Selection Time**: the delay required to activate a specific register, bus line, or memory element and for it to become ready to perform its function.

     There is no modern day equivalent.